 Cake Assembly and Decorating

-I then cut the strawberries in half and cut a “V” at the top to make it into a heart shape.
-I arranged them on the pink icing around the perimeter of the cake as shown in the pictures and sprinkled some red, sparkled sugar sprinkles on top.
-Then, I used a heart-shaped cookie cutter as my guide and put the imprint of it on the icing and traced the heart shape with the red sparkled get icing.
+Next, I cut the strawberries in half and cut a “V” at the top.
+Then, I arranged them on the pink icing around the perimeter of the cake as shown in the pictures.
+I sprinkled some red, sparkled sugar sprinkles on top.
+Finally, I used a heart-shaped cookie cutter as my guide.
+I put the imprint of it on the icing and traced the heart shape with the red sparkled icing.

 Looks pretty doesn’t it?
-So, don’t feel guilty for not planning Valentine’s Day and make this beautiful heart-shaped cake for your family.
+So, don’t feel guilty for not planning Valentine’s Day and make this beautiful Almond Sour Cream Pound Cake with Heart-Shaped Strawberries for your family.
 Your kids will enjoy helping and licking the bowl.
 This cake would make anyone feel special and loved.

 This Almond Sour Cream Pound Cake and Almond Butter Cream frosting recipes are adapted from Paul Deen's recipes.
 I only omitted the orange extract and added more almond extract in the cake recipe and added some milk in the frosting.